SameerKumar2609/priority-csv-processing-platform/README.md

 Worker Thread
       |
       v
+CSV Processing
+      |
+      v
-CSV Sum Result
+Result
 ```

-## Notes
+## Current Deployment Limitations

-Job state is kept in memory, so the deployed application is intended for demonstration and assessment use rather than permanent data storage.
+The current deployment keeps job state in memory, so it is intended as a demonstration of the asynchronous processing architecture rather than a persistent production data-processing service.

 Uploaded files should also be considered temporary deployment data.

+A production-oriented version could extend this architecture with persistent job storage, a distributed queue, multiple workers, retry handling, authentication, and durable file storage.

 ## Author

 Sameer Kumar

-## Assessment Use Notice
+## License / Usage

-> **Copyright © 2026 Sameer Kumar.
-All Rights Reserved.**
+Copyright © 2026 Sameer Kumar.
+All Rights Reserved.

->
-> This repository is provided solely for technical assessment and evaluation.
-> The source code may be viewed and run for evaluation purposes, but may not
-> be copied, reused, redistributed, submitted as another person's work, or
-> incorporated into another project without prior written permission.
+The source code is provided for viewing and evaluation purposes.
+It may not be copied, reused, redistributed, submitted as another person's work, or incorporated into another project without prior written permission.